criminalpear/Clipboard-Auto-Typer/README.md

 # TEST IT
+Run the file by double clicking on it.
 Go to a new tab, copy anything, click F1.

 # ISSUES?